YOU ARE ELIGIBLE TO REGISTER TO VOTE IN FLORIDA IF:

 - you are at least 18 years old (you may pre-register to vote at the age of 16, but you cannot vote until you are 18 years old);

 - you have not been adjudicated mentally incapacitated with respect to voting in Florida or any other state.

 - Felony Voters: Please visit this Amendment 4 FAQs page for more information on felony voting.

-It may also be used to make changes to your existing registration information for things like party affiliation, address changes, name changes, and the like or to prefill a voter registration application form.
+Or you may also make changes to your existing registration information for things like party affiliation, address changes, name changes, and the like.
 You will need your Florida driver license or FL ID card, and the last four digits of your Social Security Number to submit your application online.

 A voter must first be registered to vote before he or she can request a vote-by-mail ballot.

 Sept.
 22: Vote By Mail (VBM) ballots go out.
 Be ready to vote!

 Oct.
 5: Deadline.
 Register to vote in November.

 Nov.
 3: General Election Day.
 VBM ballots must reach the supervisor of elections office, whether mailed in or delivered in person, by 7 p.m. today.